jawang/pyseeker/README.txt

 -----SCTESeeker Notes-----

-Description: This application goes through a log file and gets the lines that include SCTE messages and their corresponding break windows.
+Description: This application goes through a system log file, gets the lines that include SCTE messages and their corresponding break window, groups the messages by time, and presents the information in a GUI.

 Instructions: